• Skip to primary navigation

 Best Mimosa Recipe - 2 ingredients, simplest, and quickest an amazing brunch drink.
 It is also healthy, non alcoholic & a naturally sweetened drink | watchwhatueat.com

-Best Mimosa Recipe - An amazing brunch mocktail for alcohol free drink | watchwhatueat.comThis best mimosa recipe is our newly found favorite drink.
+This non-alcoholic mimosa recipe is our newly found favorite drink.
 I have made it a ton of times since I first attempted it.
 And why do I keep calling it the best mimosa?
-To know the answer you have to make it yourself.
+To know the answer, you have to make it yourself.
 I am sure you will agree with me on this one.

 Non alcoholic the best mimosa recipe | watchwhatueat.com

-You can also use store brought orange juice however, the fresh one tastes much better as it is not processed and free from tons of preservatives.
 This topic of orange juice is very close to my heart.
 Why?
-Because before starting my PhD, I used to work for a food company where I was in charge of setting up a citrus juice plant.
-After working so hard on this one the lesson learnt is “squeeze your orange yourself”.
+Because before starting my Ph.D., I used to work for a food company where I was in charge of setting up a citrus juice plant.
+After working so hard on this one, the lesson learned is “squeeze your orange yourself.”

-Let me tell you some technical part (it’s not boring, I promise!).
-Citrus fruits are rich in limonoate A-ring lactone (LARL)–don’t worry you don’t have to remember this to enjoy oranges.
-When you cut or juice citrus fruit, this LARL gets converted into limonin which is a ‘bittering’ substance.
-This limonin makes your juice taste bitter.
 In food industries, they pass the citrus juice through some polymers that absorb the bitter substance from the juice.
-After this debittering process, they heat the juice at very high temperatures in order to kill the bacteria and sterilize to increase their shelf-life, but at the cost of destroying all those vital nutrients.
-Even at home if you store freshly squeezed orange juice for several hours it will taste bitter.
+After this debittering process, they heat the juice at very high temperatures to kill the bacteria and sterilize it to increase its shelf-life, but at the cost of destroying all those vital nutrients.
+Even at home, if you store freshly squeezed orange juice for several hours, it will taste bitter.
 So, better cut your fruits and consume them soon enough.

-Non alcoholic the best mimosa recipe | watchwhatueat.comHealth benefits of this best mimosa recipe
+Health benefits of this best mimosa recipe

-This best mimosa recipe is healthy because
+This apple cider mimosa is healthy because

 • it is non-alcoholic